mwgabby-li/Mab/ReadMe.md

 Generics would also be a fun goal.

-### Robust Error Support

-Error messages indicate the line number, and show it along with surrounding context lines with an indication of the exact character where the error occurs.

-In addition, the output includes `filename:line number`, allowing some editors, such as ZeroBrane Studio, to open the file when the error line is double-clicked in the log.

-#### Limitations
-Some errors crash various phases, and even if they are caught, they can still be cryptic.

-One approach to solve this would be to have a phase that does robust verification of the AST for correctness to verify preconditions before further phase processing.

-### Booleans

-Basic boolean support.
-The default value of booleans is `false`.

-There is intentionally no direct coercion between booleans and numbers, i.e. `0` is not `false`, and conditionals may only accept booleans.

-### Ternary Operator

-The ternary operator has the same syntax as the C/C++ version:
-`<expression> ? <evaluate if true> : <evaluate if false>`.

 ### Two-Pass Compilation

 Rather than support forward declarations, Mab scans the entire AST up-front and collects all top-level functions before proceeding, and sets them as global.

-This is a slightly different approach to fulfilling the goals of the forward declaration exercise, as it also allows for indirect recursion.

 For example, this is valid Mab code:
 ```